bodo-ai/Bodo/docs/source/pandas.rst

 Function application, GroupBy & Window:

 * :meth:`pandas.DataFrame.apply`

+  - `func` argument can be a function (e.g. lambda), a jit function, or a constant string.
+    Constant strings must refer to a supported DataFrame method.
+If axis is provided with a constant string the method must also take `axis` as an argument.
+The `axis` argument must be 1 if a function or jit function is provided.

-  Supports extra `_bodo_inline` boolean argument to manually control bodo's inlining behavior.
+  - Supports extra `_bodo_inline` boolean argument to manually control bodo's inlining behavior.
     Inlining user-defined functions (UDFs) can potentially improve performance at the expense of extra compilation time.
 Bodo uses heuristics to make a decision automatically if `_bodo_inline` is not provided.

 * :meth:`pandas.DataFrame.groupby` `by` should be a constant column label or column labels.
   `sort=False` and `observed=True` are set by default. `as_index`  and `dropna` arguments are supported.